DenisPav/Ooze/README.md

 }
 ```

-Similar can be applied to `OozeSorterProvider` implementations which also contain `shouldRun` parameter on
+Similar can be applied to `SorterProvider` implementations which also contain `shouldRun` parameter on
 sorter builder extensions.
 Be careful when using `IHttpContextAccessor` in this way and be sure to read about
 how to correctly use it over on [this link](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AspNetCoreGuidance.md#do-not-store-ihttpcontextaccessorhttpcontext-in-a-field).
 </details>